Nathan-Michelotti/PhenoCam-Snow-Prediction/README.md

 ## Configuration: Downloading Images

-To begin downloading PhenoCam images, open the `run_image_download.py` script and edit the user-defined settings.
+To begin downloading PhenoCam images, open the `run_image_download.py` script in the `image_download` folder and edit the user-defined settings.

 ### Required Parameters